ucabgao/AnnotationExercise/README.md

 reasons of undetectablility.
 Some of these reasons are from first principle and others are learnt during the preliminary study.
 The GUI automatically stores the results in a file `results.csv` in the `data` folder.

+### Branch Naming Convention
 After the annotation, the authors can commit their changes by clicking the button `commit`.
-It automatically creates a branch named `authorName + repo` (to be decided), adds and commits all the changes, and pushes to the remote repo.
+It automatically creates a branch named `authorName-repo-bugID-typeChecker`, adds and commits all the changes, and pushes to the repo on GitHub.

 ## Annotation Tutorial
 I once gave a brief tutorial on how to add annotations, which consists of four examples.